alexeldeib/az-local-pvc/README.md

 kubectl rollout status daemonset/local-storage-formatter
 ```

 local-storage-consumer.yaml contains a PVC using the newly created storage class and a pod with a claim for that PVC.
-Apply this to test the pod should schedule and run successfully.
-Deleting that manifest deletes both the pod and the PVC, so the pv status via `kubctl get pv -w` should cycle from bound, to released, to terminated, to available withing ~1-2 minutes.
+Apply this and the pod should schedule and run successfully.
+Deleting that manifest deletes both the pod and the PVC, so the pv status via `kubctl get pv -w` should cycle from bound, to released, to terminated, to available within ~1-2 minutes.

 ```bash
 kubectl apply -f manifests/local-storage-consumer.yaml